TeamLinux01/tailscale-caddy-dns/README.md

       - TSD_EXTRA_ARGS=
       # Name that will show up on Tailnet.

+      # Optional: Enable tailscaled and tailscale service. "true" value is included in the image.
+      - TS_ENABLE=true
       - TS_HOSTNAME=proxy
+      # Optional only if TS_ENABLE is not set to "true".
+The Tailscale Auth key that is generated at https://login.tailscale.com/admin/settings/keys
       - TS_AUTH_KEY=${TS_AUTH_KEY}
       # Optional: Extra arguments for tailscale.
 Used for OAuth authentication.
       - TS_EXTRA_ARGS=